memarin/dev-playbook/development-process.md

 ###Changelog
 It is equally important to keep an updated changelog enumerating the updates.

-Place the changelog in the repo so when the code is merged the changelog updates are merged as well.
+Place the changelog in the repo so when the code is merged, the changelog updates are merged as well.

 > *Whether the edge changelog is available to the public is something to be discussed*